Ciega, Sordomuda

-Background and composition
+Background

 After rising to prominence with the success of her major-label debut album Pies Descalzos (1995), Shakira was introduced to Emilio Estefan, the most important producer in the Hispanic market at the time, by her promoter and longtime friend, Jairo Martínez.
 Estefan was renowned for launching the careers of several Hispanic singers, including Enrique Iglesias, Thalía, and his wife Gloria Estefan.
 He decided to work with Shakira as he identified her potential to break into the US Latin market, though one of Shakira's concerns about working with Estefan was creative control over her music.
 Before signing their contract, the roles and duties were finalized: Estefan would be her manager and executive producer, but she would be in charge of all material and arrangements and have final approval over her records.
 She later stated about Estefan, "He had a great respect for me as an artist and trusted me totally on this project."
 Since then, they started working on Estefan's Crescent Moon Studios in Miami.
 She insisted on perfection, working on the material to the point of exhaustion.
 "I made two or three demos of each song.
 I became a human being so demanding of myself that until the song made my hair stand on end, I wouldn't stop".

 Equipment for the recording of Dónde Están los Ladrones? included old amplifiers to achieve a better sound, a 40-year-old German microphone, and several innovations in the instrumental mixes.
 Dónde Están los Ladrones? took nine months to produce, more than Shakira's previous records since more people were involved on this album.
 Shakira commented, "To me it's a normal time, the gestation period for a baby.
 But many people wag their finger and tell me that the next one cannot take so long..."

+Composition

-Shakira was involved with the compositions for all the tracks in the album, including "Ciega, Sordomuda", which she co-wrote with Colombian musician Estéfano, with productions being handled by the singer and Lester Méndez.
-Musically, "Ciega, Sordomuda" is a pop rock song that equates "total love to being blind, deaf, and mute" and incorporates mariachi trumpets at various points.
+"Ciega, Sordomuda" was composed by Shakira with Colombian musician Estéfano, with production being handled by the singer and Lester Méndez.
+Shakira wrote the lyrics to the song.
+The recurring phrase of the chorus and title of the song was inspired by Shakira's mother, who used to scold her when she wouldn't pay attention as a child by using the Spanish-language sarcastic saying: "Hazte la ciega, la sorda y la muda", which translates to "Pretend to be blind, deaf and mute."
+Musically, "Ciega, Sordomuda" is a pop rock song that equates "total love to being blind, deaf, and mute" and incorporates mariachi trumpets at various points, arrangements which were composed by Shakira herself.
 Lyrically, Shakira describes herself as "brute, blind, deaf, dumb, clumsy, fretful, stubborn" to a love who has her "haggard, skinny, ugly, disheveled, clumsy, dumb, slow, foolish, unhinged, completely out of control".